dtsdao/xuyan-lang/documentation/Nested-Function-Calls.md

 ## How it works

-The original syntax of wenyan already employs a stack-like behavior.
+The original syntax of xuyan already employs a stack-like behavior.
 You can use `其` to refer to the previous unnamed variable, you can use `書之` to print all the unnamed variables, use `名之曰` to name them etc. Therefore, it is natural to use the same system for function calls.

 Now I'll refer to the "list of unnamed variables" as the "stack" for convenience.